imrahulr/imrahulr.github.io/_posts/2018-01-12-predictive-maintenence.md

 layout: post-right-sidebar
 title:  "Predictive Maintenance for Digital Factory Automation"
 author: imrahulr
-categories: [ LSTM, Kalman Filter ]
+categories: [ LSTM, Kalman Filter, Siemens MakeIT Real Hackathon ]
 image: assets/images/7.png
 ---
 Education must also train one for quick, resolute and effective thinking.
 To think incisively and to think for one's self is very difficult.